Scholarships & Awards

 Participation is mandatory for all fourth year PhD students, as it satisfies the SGPS requirement for a public lecture before submitting the thesis.

-Please submit the title of your presentation to the Graduate Office (AHB 2G02B) by [TBA, likely in April 2018].
+Please submit the tentative title of your presentation to the Graduate Office (AHB 2G02B) by Monday 9 April 2018.

 The Dr. Betty Bandeen Graduate Award in English